16ft Skiff Sailing Instructions

 4. A 5-minute handicap bonus will apply to skiffs sailing 4-handed in all club races.

 5. For its 1st handicap win a skiff will be penalised 3 minutes, 2nd win 4 minutes and each win thereafter 5 minutes.
 A 2nd place incurs a penalty of 2 minutes.
 3rd place incurs 1 minute.
+When a skiff is penalised such that it would have a negative handicap, it will instead stay on zero minutes (scratch) and push all other skiffs that finish that race by the remaining handicap penalty.

-6. Where the scratch skiff fails to start the next lowest handicap becomes the effective scratch skiff.
+6. Where the scratch skiff fails to start or finish the next lowest handicap becomes the effective scratch skiff.
 For example, if the lowest handicap skiff “A” to start is on 5 minutes, and comes 3rd, then it will push all other finishers out 1 minute.
-If, in this example, a skiff “B” on 6 minutes records it's 1st win, then “B” shall go to 5 minutes and push all those skiffs that finished out 2 minutes.
+If also, in this example, a skiff “B” on 6 minutes records it's 1st win, then “B” shall go to 5 minutes and push all those skiffs that finished out 2 minutes.
 This means that skiff “C” which finished but did not run a place will gain 2 minutes from, say, 10 minutes to 12 minutes.
 Skiff “A”, mentioned previously, will gain (2 - 1 =) 1 minute and will be on 6 minutes for the next race.

-Part D - Fees and Prizemoney
+Part D - Courses